tymyrddin/purple/source/docs/audits/nis2/explore.md

 ## Are you in scope?

 NIS2 applies to "essential" and "important" entities in specific sectors.
-The distinction matters: essential entities face stricter supervision and higher penalties.
+The distinction is consequential: essential entities face stricter supervision and higher penalties.

 ### Essential entities (the critical core)